photoprism/photoprism-docs/docs/contact.md

 #### Technical Support ####

 In exchange for their continued support, [Sponsors](funding.md) are also welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).
-Please bear with us if we are unable to get back to you immediately.
-We do our best to respond within five business days or less.

 #### File Samples ####